Simon Peter Poh Hoon Seng: Auxiliary bishop of Kuching

 On 9 July 2015, Pope Francis appointed Poh as auxiliary bishop of Kuching and titular bishop of Sfasferia.
 He received his episcopal consecration on 24 September 2015 from Archbishop John Ha Tiong Hock with Archbishop Peter Chung Hoan Ting and Bishop Julius Dusin Gitom, serving as co-consecrators.

 Archbishop of Kuching

 On 5 March 2017, Poh was appointed Archbishop of Kuching by Pope Francis to succeed Archbishop John Ha Tiong Hock who resigned for early retirement.
 He took canonical possession of the diocese and was installed on 20 March 2017.

+Federal court's ruling

+On 27 February 2018, after the Federal Court's ruling on apostasy cases in Sarawak, tensions arose outside the courthouse as a group of youths shouted at Poh while he exited the building.
+As he walked through the crowd, a widely shared video captured the moment when tensions escalated.
+Despite the charged atmosphere, several individuals, including Muslim youths, quickly stepped forward to protect him.
+They formed a protective barrier around Poh and escorted him safely to his vehicle.
+Police later described the incident as minor, explaining that the youths reacted emotionally but that the situation remained under control.
+They confirmed that no arrests were made and estimated that around 400 people had gathered at the court complex.
+Following the incident, Poh urged for unity and calm, saying "in Sarawak, we work as friends.
+Let us not allow emotions to overcome everything."
+He clarified that the court's decision was based on legal jurisdiction rather than religious conflict and encouraged thoughtful discussions and prayers.
+He also praised the judges for their neutrality and fairness, stressing the importance of ongoing dialogue and mutual respect, while expressing hope that lawmakers would address the issue fairly.